ANYbotics/elevation_mapping/README.md

 In order to get the Robot-Centric Elevation Mapping to run with your robot, you will need to adapt a few parameters.
 It is the easiest if duplicate and adapt all the parameter files that you need to change from the `elevation_mapping_demos` package (e.g. the `simple_demo` example).
 These are specifically the parameter files in `config` and the launch file from the `launch` folder.

+### Turtlebot3 waffle simulation

+A full running pipeline is available together with the turtlebot3 simulation.
+It can be used to test the elevation mapping on a computer without access to a real robot platform or as a starting point for further integration.
+The turtlebot3 simulation needs to be downloaded first and can be easily done with

+    sudo apt install ros-melodic-turtlebot3*

+The elevation mapping demo together with the turtlebot3 simulation can be started with

+    roslaunch elevation_mapping_demos turtlesim3_waffle_demo.launch

+To control the robot, a new shell needs to be opened and the ros environment sourced.
+Velocity input can be given with

+    export TURTLEBOT3_MODEL=waffle
+    roslaunch turtlebot3_teleop turtlebot3_teleop_key.launch

+With a, w, d, x the robot moves around.
+With s the robot immediately stops.

 ## Nodes